Who We Help

 News reports tend to spotlight refugees in sprawling camps, but a large number of people forced to flee their homes never cross an international border.
 These individuals are known as internally displaced persons, or IDPs, who seek safety anywhere they can find it—in nearby towns, schools, settlements, internal camps, even forests and fields.
 IDPs, which include people displaced by internal strife and natural disasters, are the largest group that UNHCR assists.

 Unlike refugees, IDPs are not protected by international law or eligible to receive many types of aid because they are legally under the protection of their own government.
-Countries with some of the largest internally displaced populations are Iraq, South Sudan and Syria.
+Countries with some of the largest internally displaced populations are Iraq, South Sudan, Yemen and Syria.

 Who is a Stateless Person?

-Statelessness is a condition in which someone is not considered a citizen of any country.
-Statelessness is often a result of discriminatory policies against minority groups or the exclusion of residents from citizenship when a country gains independence.
-When people are stateless, they often do not enjoy the same rights as citizens—such as the right to vote or to access education.
+A stateless person is a person not considered a citizen of any country.
+Statelessness is often a result of discriminatory policies against minority groups, the exclusion of residents from citizenship when a country gains independence, or when a child is born in a country which does not permit nationality based on birth and if the country of origin does not allow a parent to pass on nationality through family ties.
+When people are stateless, they often do not enjoy the same rights as citizens and have difficulty accessing basic rights—such as education, healthcare, employment, the right to vote and freedom of movement.

-UNHCR is leading an international campaign to end statelessness—we assisted 60,800 stateless people to acquire or confirm their nationality in 2016.
+UNHCR is leading an international campaign to end statelessness.
 We have a mandate to work with governments to prevent statelessness from occurring, to resolve cases that do occur and to protect the rights of stateless persons.
 Our staff works to reform laws and lobby countries to ratify and implement the 1961 Convention on the Reduction of Statelessness, of which Canada is a signatory.
 It stipulates, among other things, that everyone has the right to a nationality.

 Asylum is the right to be recognized as a refugee and to receive legal protection and material assistance.
 An asylum-seeker is someone who seeks international protection, but whose claim for refugee status has not yet been evaluated.
 We believe those fleeing violence should have the chance to tell their stories, apply for asylum and be properly evaluated.